Aubrey Birdwell; "proposed land use" installation, by Aubrey Birdwell, Seattle, WA - photo by Dan Hawkins

 The project invited contributions from Ukrainian-born photographer Darya Husak, members of New Mystics, and our friends at ART PRIMO.

 The exhibition featured both two- and three-dimensional works constructed from repurposed proposed land use panels, plastics, and a mix of found and created imagery.
 Every element of the show was fabricated by Birdwell.
-Small, coffin-shaped 2D pieces were distributed to members of New Mystics for individual artistic expression, while an additional series of plain plywood panels served as the backdrop for Husak’s clear vinyl prints—photographs capturing lost city landmarks.
+Small, coffin-shaped 2D pieces were distributed to members of New Mystics for individual artistic expression, while an additional series of plain plywood panels served as the backdrop for Husak’s images that were printed on clear vinyl and assembled by Birdwell—photographs capturing lost city landmarks.

 Photos by Darya Husak